intel/dffml/docs/arch/alice/discussion/0000/index.md

     - "It's just that when we agree on our hallucinations, we call that reality" [Anil Seth]
 - Onward and Upward
   - By the end of this chapter, Alice will be rolling.
 She'll have achieved the fully connected development model.
 She will be one rolling release until the end of time.
 At which point, well we'll cover that later...
   - We now enter into a world where anything is possible.
 Where every problem can be solved.
 Where we a can achieve optimal communication between any set of entities or all of them (are states of consciousness themselves entities?
 Could a strategic plan think of them as such?
 Excited to see where that goes).
 Alice is the orchestrator for the harmony of the cosmos (if you were talking like Alan Watt's).
-Where the harmony is what directions those strategic principles should be going (at a high level, huh-HUH!).
+Where the harmony is what directions those strategic principles should be going (at a high level, huh-HUH!, because they are they highest level strategic plans, get it? :P).

-#### Volume N: Through The Looking Glass
+#### Volume 7: Through The Looking Glass

 > Alice will write this volume.
 One chapter on each previous volume with postmortem analysis and her running plans for the future as well as summary of previous.
-To be updated and new previous volumes written by Alice as she sees fit.
-This is just the always last volume.
-If she writes more she inserts them before this one and then write about them in this one in brief and with context of the whole set (Rolling Alice).
+To be updated and new volumes written by Alice as she sees fit.
+After this our numbering is going to get a lot more confusing, she'll help us make sense of it though, clock skew so to speak, the A/B feature testing, and thinking in parallel have a lot to do with it.

 -